intoxiah2014/AirTicketProject/README.md

 The information matching your inputs will be printed to the console for you to check.

+### Method 2: Execute in Jupyter Notebook
-* Another way to execute the program will be using jupyter notebook
+Another way to execute the program will be using Jupyter Notebook

 Open a notebook and make a new line.
-Suppose you have downloaded the Airticket.py to your jupyter notebook.
+Suppose you have downloaded the Airticket.py to your Jupyter Notebook.
 An example search will be for roundtrip, nonstop ticket for one adult passanger leave on date 12/25/2018 and return on 01/01/2019 from New York to Los Angeles with a price range from $0 to $1000.
 In this case, the input will be:
 ```
 %run Airticket.py roundtrip nyc qla 12/25/2018 01/01/2019 1 0 0 1000
 ```
+The information matching your inputs will be printed to the console for you to check.

 # Authors